geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 The main features observed in the gravity data are:

-- Negative anomalies over DO-27 and DO-18
+- Negative anomalies over DO-27 and DO-18,
-- Negative anomaly connecting the two kimberlite pipes.
+- Negative anomaly connecting the two kimberlite pipes,
 - Positive high along the Mackenzie dyke,
 - Low to negative gravity gradients associated with the hydrography.